Where your passion and career come together

 Double Degree in Sport Management and Sport Science

-- 15 March 2017: Extension of application deadline (1 February) for international applicants with international education applying directly from abroad and applicants who have a temporary residence permit in Norway.
+1 February 2018: Application deadline for international applicants with international education applying directly from abroad and applicants who have a temporary residence permit in Norway.